2001 National League Championship Series: Game 4

 Looking to tie the series, Bobby Cox started Greg Maddux on short rest.
 For two innings, the move appeared to work.
 The Braves struck first off of Diamondback starter Albie Lopez when Marcus Giles walked to lead off the first and scored on RBI double by Chipper Jones.
 Next inning, a lead off homer by Andruw Jones made it 2–0 Braves.
-However, the wheels came off for Atlanta in the third when two errors, a single, and fielder's choice allowed Arizona to load the bases with two outs.
+However, the wheels came off for Atlanta in the third when two errors, a single, and fielder's choice allowed Arizona to load the bases with one out.
 Steve Finley's single scored two with Finley going to second on another error, then Matt Williams and Mark Grace hit back-to-back RBI singles to put Arizona up 4–2.
 Manager Bob Brenly went for the jugular in the fourth, pinch hitting David Dellucci for Lopez to lead off the inning.
 Dellucci singled, then Tony Womack singled before Craig Counsell hit a two-run double to left to make it 6–2.
 Brian Anderson, who picked up the win, pitched 3 1/3.
 The Braves scored in the seventh off of Mike Morgan on Brian Jordan's RBI single with the run charged to Anderson, but in the eighth, Arizona got the run back off of Steve Karsay when Womack singled with one out and scored on Counsell's double.
-The Braves loaded the bases in the bottom half on three straight leadoff singles off of Jason Marquis, but Byung-Hyun Kim in relief allowed just one run on Javy López's double play.
+The Braves loaded the bases in the bottom half on three straight leadoff singles off of Miguel Batista, but Byung-Hyun Kim in relief allowed just one run on Javy López's double play.
 In the ninth, Jason Marquis struck out the first two men he faced, but a walk and error was followed by Counsell's RBI single.
 Luis Gonzalez's three-run homer broke the game open at 11–4 Arizona, all four runs unearned.
 Kim pitched a perfect bottom of the ninth as the win put Arizona firmly in control of the series, ahead three games to one with a rested Randy Johnson set to pitch.